CMIP-Data-Request/CMIP7_DReq_Software/README.md

 # CMIP7 Data Request Software

 This repository contains python code to interact with the [CMIP7 data request](https://wcrp-cmip.org/cmip7/cmip7-data-request/).
-Its aim is to provide an API and scripts that can produce lists of the variables requested for each CMIP7 experiment, information about the requested variables, and in general allow users to querying and utilize the information in the data request.
+Its aim is to provide an API and scripts that can produce lists of the variables requested for each CMIP7 experiment, information about the requested variables, and in general allow users to query and utilize the information in the data request.

-## v1.0 release
+## v1.1 release

-The latest **official release** (22 Nov 2024) is tagged as `v1.0`.
+The latest **official release** of the Data Request (30 Jan 2025) is tagged as `v1.1`.
-Access all information about the v1.0 release [on the CMIP website](https://wcrp-cmip.org/cmip7-data-request-v1-0/).
+Access all information about the v1.1 release [on the CMIP website](https://wcrp-cmip.org/cmip7-data-request-v1-1/).
 Those trying out the Software should use:
-- the `v1.0` tag, or
+- the `v1.1` tag, or
 - the latest stable version, which will be the most recent commmit on the `main` branch.

 For the **Quick Start** guide, please see below.

-**This Software is under active development** and will continue to evolve following the `v1.0` release.
+**This Software is under active development** and will continue to evolve following the `v1.1` release.
 Accordingly we encourage users to try the latest stable version in order to access the latest features.

 The next sections provide a brief overview of the Software and explain how to get started.
 While the Software is a work in progress, **the Data Request Task Team encourages user feedback to help us improve upcoming versions.**
-We are releasing v1.0 at an early stage of development in order to encourage community input into its design.
 Here are some ways to provide feedback:
 - For specific questions or issues (such as bugs) please [open a github issue](https://github.com/CMIP-Data-Request/CMIP7_DReq_Software/issues).
 - For more general questions or concerns, such as suggestions for new features, contribute to the Software's [github discussion forum](https://github.com/CMIP-Data-Request/CMIP7_DReq_Software/discussions).